bjvanderweij/dflock/README.md

 s c3 Add --update-change-request flag to push command
 ```

-The commits here are indicated by `c1`, `c2`, and `c3`, but normally the commit ID would be shown.
+The commits here are indicated by `c1`, `c2`, and `c3`, but normally the shortened commit hash would be shown.
 The `s` directive tells dflock to skip the commit on that line, so the plan above doesn't do anything.

-Note that the integration plan looks a bit like the plan for an interactive rebase in git.
 You can find more information about the integration plan syntax [here](#the-integration-plan).

+[!NOTE]
+> The integration plan workflow and the plan's syntax are inspired by the workflow and syntax of the *interactive rebase* operation in Git.

 To create change requests, we can edit the plan to look, for example, like this: